Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 LCD screen

-We want to mention the screen because it does just enough to keep you on the right track.
+I want to mention the screen because it does just enough to keep you on the right track.
 The RD-88 is a very tactile keyboard, but the small LCD screen makes the very limited menu-diving easy.

 Even with all of the advancements that Roland has made with the RD series, the layout remains as simple as ever.
 The voice-type buttons are pretty chunky, which has been the case since the early RD models.
-We like it because it makes everything clear and easy to use right from the start.
+I like it because it makes everything clear and easy to use right from the start.

 Effects and keyboard mode controls are on the left of the top panel.
 The encoders are multi-function, which saves having too many controls.
 Function select buttons are right beneath the encoders, so, again, everything is nice and clear.